Ah, the crazy, lazy days of summer.

 Well, the only reason they get away with it (okay, it’s actually only Chaser) is because they are so gosh-darned cute.
 And because being with them lowers my blood pressure, which is actually helpful while I’m drowning in this welter of marking, writing, marking, baking, marking, writing, marking, cooking, marking and marking.
 And marking.

-I really wanted to share this ingenious recipe for Rhubarb Swirl Ice Cream–especially since it’s time for another SOS Roundup in just four days! (c’mon, folks, get those rhubarb recipes in while you can!)–but I just don’t have time to write another blog post today.
+I really wanted to share this ingenious recipe for Rhubarb Swirl Ice Cream–but I just don’t have time to write another blog post today.
 So I’ve decided to give the task over to The Girls, and let them earn their keep, a little.

 Over to you, Elsie